MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/interop-winrt-cx.md

 - Create a **Visual C++** \> **Windows Universal** \> **Core App (C++/WinRT)** project.
 - In project properties, **C/C++** \> **General** \> **Consume Windows Runtime Extension** \> **Yes (/ZW)**.
 - Add `interop_helpers.h` to the project.
 For instructions on doing that, see the [**from_cx** and **to_cx** functions](#the-from_cx-and-to_cx-functions) section above.
-- Replace the contents of `App.cpp` with the code listing below, build, and run.
+- Replace the contents of `App.cpp` with the code listing below.
+- Build and run.

 `WINRT_ASSERT` is a macro definition, and it expands to [_ASSERTE](/cpp/c-runtime-library/reference/assert-asserte-assert-expr-macros).